Hunintuitive/hunintuitive.github.io/content/en/post/communication/Index.md

 # Summary.
 An optional shortened abstract.
-summary: In an enlightening episode of *The Diary of a CEO*, communication expert Jefferson Fischer discussed the profound impact of language on our relationships, careers, and self-esteem.
+summary: In an enlightening episode of "The Diary of a CEO", communication expert Jefferson Fischer discussed the profound impact of language on our relationships, careers, and self-esteem.
 His insights, combined with relatable examples, highlight how even a single word can significantly influence our authority and effectiveness in communication.

 tags:
 - Effective Communication